kmille/cda-garbage/README.md

 Diese Erinnerungsmail wurde am Donnerstag, 01.08.2019 - 06:00:01 versendet.
 Entsprechend der Auswahl in Ihrem Infomail Eintrag erfolgt der Versand mit Option 1: am Tag vor der Abfuhr (Standard).
+...
 ```

 # Register account on IRC
 1. go to https://webirc.hackint.org/
 2. use the username you want to use
 3. /msg NickServ REGISTER yourpassword yourmail@adomain.de
-4. You will get a mail with a command like this: /msg NickServ VERIFY REGISTER cda-garbage somesecret
+4. You will get a mail with a command like this: /msg NickServ VERIFY REGISTER <your usernarme> somesecret
 5. Now if someone uses your nick you can kick him with: /msg NickServer GHOST <your username> <yourrpassword>.
 Then /nick <your username> to switch.